A topic from the subject of Chemical Kinetics in Chemistry.

 Conclusion

 Energy profile diagrams are a powerful tool for understanding the thermodynamics and kinetics of chemical reactions.
-They can be used to predict the products of a reaction, determine the rate of a reaction, identify the mechanism of a reaction, and design new catalysts and drugs.
+They can be used to predict the products of a reaction, determine the rate of a reaction, identify the mechanism of a reaction, and aid in the design of new catalysts and drugs.

 Energy Profile Diagrams